yorkie-team/yorkie/design/mongodb-sharding.md

 ### Goals

-Provide compatiblity with sharded MongoDB clusters based on requirements in the production environment.
+Provide compatibility with sharded MongoDB clusters based on requirements in the production environment.

 ### Non-Goals